Close Menu

 FAQs

-2. What surgeries did she undergo unnecessarily?
+2. What complications did she face post-surgery?

-3. How did the hospital respond?
+3. How did doctors respond to the misdiagnosis?

 rhian butlin unnecessary hysterectomy